 As a minimum requirement, a thorough background investigation must be conducted prior to a candidate's appointment or training as a Correctional Peace Officer.
 Relevant information concerning a candidate’s integrity, past behavior, unlawful activities, job performance and other topics are explored during the investigation.
 Information obtained during the background investigation is relevant because a candidate's conduct reflects his/her character, credibility and moral values.

 It takes approximately 90 days to complete the background investigation.
 A complex background investigation, or a background investigation with serious issues, may exceed this 90-day timeframe.
-For further detail please see the Personal History Statement (PHS) at this link:
+For more details the Personal History Statement.

 This evaluation consists of a series of questions candidates respond to based upon their personal preferences.
 The information will be used in the Oral POPE.